a-int/a-int/README.md

 ## Hi there 👋, my name is Alexey
 I am a C++ developer and an electronic engineer.
-I am currently completing my bachelor's degree in Russia in electronic engineering.
+I am currently completing my bachelor's degree in Russia in electronic engineering department.

 ---
 ### 💻 Languages and Tools: